ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

 1. If the dealer doesn't have a blackjack, players decide their moves.
   They can:

   1. **Hit:** Take another card.
-The player can hit as many times as she likes.
-  If at any point the total value of the player's hand exceeds 21, the player loses their bet.
+The player can hit keep hitting until they reach 21.
+If player goes over 21, they lose.
   1. **Stand:** Player choses to not take a card.
 This ends the player's turn.

 1. After all players have taken their turns, the dealer reveals her face-down